YousseFarouk/YousseFarouk/README.md

 I build automated dashboards and reporting systems using Excel and Power Query to improve business decision-making and performance tracking.

 📊 Focus: Sales, Revenue, KPI analysis
 🛠 Tools: Excel, Power Query, Dashboards
+## 🚀 About Me

+Financial & Sales Data Analyst focused on building automated reporting systems and scalable Excel-based analytics solutions.

+I help businesses understand performance trends and make data-driven decisions.

 <!--
 **YousseFarouk/YousseFarouk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.